ashwini-kr-sharma/chipatac2020/02_CHIP_ReadQC.md

 # 2. ChIP-seq : Raw read quality control - FastQC

 ## `fastq` file format
-Raw sequencing reads are stored in text files containg the sequence of nucleotides and its associated quality scores.
+Raw sequencing reads are stored in text files containing the sequence of nucleotides and its associated quality scores.
 These are called `fastq` text files and are usually in compressed formats like `XYZ.fastq.gz`.
-Each read is described by **4 lines**, lets look at the first four lines of an example `fastq` file -
+Each read is described by **4 lines**, let's look at the first four lines of an example `fastq` file -

 ```
+cd

-zcat /vol/volume/HCT116/fastqdata/ChIPseq/H3K4me3/H3K4me3_Control_ENCFF001HME.fastq.gz | head -n 4
+zcat data/fastqdata/ChIPseq/H3K4me3/H3K4me3_Rep1_ENCFF001FIS.fastq.gz | head -n 4

-@SOLEXA-1GA-1_0055_FC629PW:6:1:3315:1043#0/1
-TANCTGTGTTTCTCTAAGCAAATCATAATNNNTTGA
-+SOLEXA-1GA-1_0055_FC629PW:6:1:3315:1043#0/1
-aaB^aaaaQaa^\Wcd^^dSddYcbYIV_BBBBBBB
+@SOLEXA-1GA-2_0051_FC62478:3:1:1371:1211#0/1
+ACAATAATAGGTTAGGTGGATTCCCAGGNNNNNNNN
++SOLEXA-1GA-2_0051_FC62478:3:1:1371:1211#0/1
+afaagggg_ddffcfffc_cfffffBBBBBBBBBBB

 ```

-- Line 1 begining with a `@` character represents a sequence identifier.
+- Line 1 beginning with a `@` character represents a sequence identifier.
 In this identifier, each value separated by a `:` represents an information about the read.
 Depending on the sequencing platform, this may vary.
 You can find more detailed information [here](https://en.wikipedia.org/wiki/FASTQ_format).
 - Line 2 consists of the actual sequence reads.
-- Line 3 begining with a `+` character can have the same information as Line 1, be empty or some additional description of the reads.
+- Line 3 beginning with a `+` character can have the same information as Line 1, be empty or may have some additional description of the reads.
 - Line 4 encodes the quality values for the nucleotides in Line 2.
 It, thus will have same number of letter as Line 2.

 > Do you know the difference between `fast[q]` and `fast[a]` file formats ? see [`here`](https://en.wikipedia.org/wiki/FASTA_format)